sebasfalcone/better-work-notes/Dessign_Patterns.md

 ![Composition_over_inheritance_inheritance](./Resources/Composition_over_inheritance/inheritance.jpeg)

 Each additional parameter results in multiplying the number of sub-classes.
-There's a lot of duplicated code between sub-classes, because you can't extend two classes at the same time.
+There's a lot of duplicated code between subclasses because you can't extend two classes at the same time.

-With composition, instead of a car objects implementing a behavior on their own, they can delegate it to other objects.
+With composition, instead of car objects implementing a behavior on their own, they can delegate it to other objects.

 The added benefit is that you can replace a behavior at runtime.
 You can replace an engine object linked to a car object just by assigning a different engine object to the car.